cloud-gov/cg-site/_docs/management/custom-domains.md

 * `app.example.gov`
 * `example.gov`

-[Cloud Foundry's Routes and Domains documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html) explains the overall model and terminology that cloud.gov uses.
+[Cloud Foundry's Routes and Domains documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html) explains the overall model and terminology that Cloud.gov uses.

 ## Find the org, space, and app for a route

-If you know a route is mapped to an application on cloud.gov, but you're not sure which application it is, you can install and use [cf-route-lookup](https://github.com/18F/cf-route-lookup).
+If you know a route is mapped to an application on Cloud.gov, but you're not sure which application it is, you can install and use [cf-route-lookup](https://github.com/18F/cf-route-lookup).
 This is a [CF CLI plugin]({{ site.baseurl }}{% link _docs/management/plugins.md %}).

 You need to log into the CF CLI to use this tool, and it will only show you information from orgs and spaces that you have permission to view.